Rift Valley fever

 - Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

 Volunteer actions